 * Sponge daubers can be washed with a little bit of dishwashing liquid and warm water.
 That’s a bit of a hassle for me though which is why I keep one for each colour.

 Okay that’s it.
 I’m tired now after all that but feeling good that I have a heap of little bits and pieces of stamped and sponged cardstock that I have ready to turn into cards.
-I hope you’ve enjoyed my Sponge Dauber ideas, if you did then please feel free to add your name to my newsletter list (top right hand side of this blog) to receive more tips and ideas.
+I hope you’ve enjoyed my Sponge Dauber ideas, if you did then please feel free to add your name to my newsletter list (pink bog at the top right hand side of this blog) to receive more tips and ideas.
 Or maybe you’d like to join me on my Facebook page.

-All the products I’ve used in this post (apart from the one feather stamp) are from Stampin’ Up! and are available for purchase through me, email me now to get your own pack of Sponge Daubers!
+All the products I’ve used in this post (apart from the one feather stamp) are from Stampin’ Up! and you can visit my online store to view Stampin’ Up! product by clicking the Shop Now button below